-As part of an effort to improve its product lines, EMC periodically releases revisions of its software and hardware.
-Therefore, some functions described in this document might not be supported by all versions of the software or hardware currently in use.
-The product release notes provide the most up-to-date information on product features.
+As part of an effort to improve and enhance the performance and capabilities of its product line, EMC from time to time releases revisions of its hardware and software.
+Therefore, some functions described in this document might not be supported by all revisions of the software or hardware currently in use.
+For the most up-to-date information on product features, refer to your product release notes.

-Contact your EMC representative if a product does not function properly or does not function as described in this document.
+If a product does not function properly or does not function as described in this document, please contact your EMC representative.